Skip to Content

 Language and Literacy, Ph.D.

 Within the program, you will discuss and critique theories and methods related to current topics in literacy education through critical and cultural perspectives.
 You will choose from a variety of research methodologies, complete pilot studies, engage in research internships and complete dissertation research.
-Within the program, you will choose an area of specialization related to your academic interests.

 You will choose research areas of interest based on your experiences.
 You may work with faculty to develop research projects within classes or in research internships.
 A variety of qualitative and quantitative research courses are available for your program of study.